 In terms of pricing, Shopify is the more expensive of the two.
 Shopify’s pricing starts at $29/month, with the most expensive option costing $299.
 Squarespace, on the other hand, (when eCommerce is concerned) costs between $25 to $40/month.
 However, it is important to remember that Shopify has more features in store for eCommerce stores than Squarespace and that the higher price range is simply a reflection of that.

 There is almost no question about this.
 Suppose you are looking to create an eCommerce store, especially one that gets you all the perks that come with owning an online store.
 In that case, Shopify is the best Squarespace alternative you can find.

 One of the biggest names in the world of web hosting and domain registration, GoDaddy has been a big market player in the web development space for years now.

-GoDaddy recently released a new update to their platform, and this new update contained a fully functioning web building software.
+GoDaddy recently released a new update to their platform, and this new update contained fully functioning web-building software.
 This means with GoDaddy; you can now not only purchase a domain name but also build the website said domain name would be linked to.

 Squarespace vs GoDaddy

 There used to be a time when WordPress used to be considered the easiest way to build a website with little to no programming experience.
 Then Squarespace came in and revolutionized the game.
 Well, GoDaddy just did the same by creating a web builder that is even easier to use than Squarespace.

 With GoDaddy, practically anyone can create a professional website, just like with Squarespace.
 Here’s where things get more interesting, though; with GoDaddy, you can get the website created even faster.

 This is because GoDaddy’s web builder contains only the most necessary tools and features, ensuring that all you get are those tools and features necessary for a professional-looking website.
 The downside to this?
 You don’t get as many customization options and features as you would get if you used Squarespace.